 The barter problems, starting on fol.
-81°, are also more complex, distinguishing between cash and barter value of merchandise.
+81° , are also more complex, distinguishing between cash and barter value of merchandise.

-Interest (obviously simple interest) is dealt with a single time (fol. $107^{\rm v}$) in the section presenting mixed problems (fol. $101^{\rm v}$ - $116^{\rm v}$).
+Interest (obviously simple interest) is dealt with a single time (fol.
+107°) in the section presenting mixed problems (fol. $101^{\circ}-116^{\circ}$).
 That section, among other things, also contains a number of problems built on the principle of "combined works", explained in the way that appears to be behind Jacopo's calculation (above, p.
 24).
-One of them is a two-participant variant of the "lion in the pit" (fol. $110^{\rm r}$), which neglects that once the dove coming from the top of the tower encounters the sparrow hawk coming from the ground, none of them retreat.
+One of them is a two-participant variant of the "lion in the pit" (fol.
+110°), which neglects that once the dove coming from the top of the tower encounters the sparrow hawk coming from the ground, none of them retreat.

-In the end of this section (fol.
-112^r) come three problems introducing the false position, which turns out to be the double false; the first two are of the traditional type, and easy.
+At the end of this section (fol.
+112^{r}) come three problems introducing the false position, which turns out to be the double false; the first two are of the traditional type, and easy.
 The third, a give and take problem involving three men (fol.
-113^v), is nested with three levels of double false positions, and runs over six pages.
-After this Piero wisely stops, observing that which it would be too prolix to couple to these and for the learned superfluous, since all ways in all problems belonging to merchantry have already been demonstrated.[...]
+113^{v}), is nested with three levels of double false positions, and runs over six pages.
+After this Piero wisely stops, observing that

+Many other almost infinite problems could be brought together with the preceding ones, which it would be too prolix to couple to these and for the learned superfluous, since all ways in all problems belonging to merchantry have already been demonstrated.[...]
 Laus Deo.